TransparentHealth/mu2/transport/ttt-configuration.md

            clientAuth="true" sslProtocol="TLS"
      />

-Press Ctrl-x, and then "Y", to exit and sabve the changes.
+Press Ctrl-x, and then "Y", to exit and save the changes.

 Restart Tomcat7.